 Keeping the same routine helps you to avoid feeling lethargic and tired if you sleep in until your first meeting by phone at 9 am that you take from bed.
 That’s not a great idea.

-Check out our guide from how to have productive meetings so that you never miss a crucial step in preparing.
+Check out our guide for how to have productive meetings so that you never miss a crucial step in preparing.

 Take a shower before sitting down to work.

 Taking a shower is a way to wake up.
 If you’re a morning shower-er, then it’s part of your morning routine as well.
 Try to keep your morning routine as close to your go-into-the-office routine as you typically would, minus the ‘getting ready to commute.’